soreasy/web_app_skeleton/README.md

 ## Summary

-In this challenge, you'll be taking a working AJAX-ifying a working Sinatra app.
+In this challenge, you'll be AJAX-ifying a working Sinatra app.
 By the end of today, your Hacker News clone will allow users to vote on posts, delete posts, create new posts, and sort all posts without ever refreshing the page.

 To get started, download the skeleton, install your dependencies, and create and seed your database.